Example using different components of EarthSciMLBase together

 using EarthSciMLBase

-using ModelingToolkit, Catalyst, DomainSets, MethodOfLines, DifferentialEquations
+using ModelingToolkit, Catalyst, DomainSets, DifferentialEquations

 using ModelingToolkit: t_nounits, D_nounits